GoelandProver/Goeland/README.md

 ## Usage

 This is still a preliminary version of the implementation.
-Gull must be called from the command line.
+Goéland must be called from the command line.
 To solve a `problem.p` problem, just give this problem as an argument:
 ```console
 $ ./_build/goeland problem.p
 ```

-By default, this will run Goeland, with all its extensions, on the problem.
+By default, this will run Goéland, with all its extensions, on the problem.
 Beware that currently, `include`s statements in TPTP problem files aren't managed by the parser.
 It is scheduled to be added in the near future.

 ### Parameters